 Here are a few key factors for positioning a successful garden:

-- You really want to plant your garden somewhere with at least 6 hours of sunlight.
-If you get less than this consider planting shade loving crops, such as herbs and leafy greens.
+- Plant your garden somewhere with at least 6 hours of sunlight.
+If you get less than this consider planting shade-loving crops, such as herbs and leafy greens.

 - The South-facing side of the house gets the most sun.